Introduction to Philosophy

 If you do not wish to attend the on-campus orientation you may complete the

-day to complete your orientation, without penalty, for the Fall 2008 semester
+orientation on-line.
+The last day to complete your orientation, without penalty

-is therefore August 30.
-Please make note, after this date, you may still take
+is Saturday, June 1.
+Please make note, after this date, you may still take the

-the class, but your final grade will be penalized ten (10) points.
-Once I
+class, but your final grade will be penalized ten (10) points.
+Once I receive

-receive your orientation information I will respond back usually within two
+your orientation information I will respond back usually within two to three

-to three business days.
-Your orientation is not final until you have received
+business days.
+Your orientation is not final until you have received my reply.

 Site of the Open Campus of Distance Learning activities and resources including registration and